Skip to main content

 Stoats

-In northern Scotland, stoats regularly turn completely white around late November to blend in better with snow, though their black tail tips remain.
+In northern Scotland, they turn completely white from late November to blend in with the snow.
 This state is known as being in ermine.
-In southern Scotland, only around 30% of stoats change colour, and further south in England, few stoats change colour at all.
+They keep their distinctive tail year-round, so this is a great way to identify them.
+In southern Scotland, only around 30% change their colour, and in England, very few change at all.

 Reindeer